cocogadget/cocoagadget-architecture-lab/PROJECT_ROADMAP.md

 They are designed to show increasing ability to understand systems, identify problems, investigate failures, evaluate tradeoffs, and make defensible technical and business decisions.

 ---

-# Project 1 — Healthcare Access Data & Operations Analysis
+# Project 1 — Healthcare Patient Access Data Pipeline

 ## Theme

-Analyze & Establish Trust
+Engineer & Establish Trust

 ## Core Question

-Can I produce a trustworthy business conclusion from imperfect operational data?
+Can I transform imperfect healthcare operational data into a trustworthy, analysis-ready data product?

 ## Business Context

-Analyze healthcare access and referral operations to understand:

-- Referral throughput
-- Scheduling delays
-- Operational bottlenecks
-- Specialty/provider variation
+Build a healthcare patient-access data pipeline that integrates operational data related to:

+* Referrals
+* Appointments and scheduling
+* Providers and specialties
-- Patient access performance
+* Patient access events
-- Whether operational targets are being met
+* Insurance or authorization activity
+* Operational targets and service levels

+The project will begin with imperfect source data and progressively create a validated, transformed, and curated data layer that can support reliable downstream analysis.

 ## Primary Learning Objectives

-### Data
+### Data Engineering

-- Explore and clean operational data
+* Ingest operational data from multiple source files or tables
-- Develop SQL skills
+* Develop and strengthen SQL skills
-- Perform joins and aggregations
+* Perform joins, transformations, and aggregations
+* Standardize fields and data types
-- Identify missing, duplicate, inconsistent, or questionable records
+* Identify and handle missing, duplicate, inconsistent, or invalid records
-- Understand how data quality affects conclusions
+* Apply business rules during transformation
+* Create staged and curated datasets
+* Validate record counts and transformation results
+* Prepare trusted data for downstream analytical use

 ### Architecture

-- Identify where the data originates
+* Identify where each source dataset originates
-- Document how information reaches the analytical layer
+* Document movement from source data to ingestion, staging, transformation, and curated layers
-- Create a simple data-flow representation
+* Create a data-flow representation
+* Define relationships and dependencies between datasets
+* Begin documenting data lineage

-### Controls
+### Data Quality & Controls

-- Define basic validation checks
+* Define validation checks at important pipeline stages
+* Detect duplicates, nulls, invalid values, and broken relationships
+* Reconcile source and transformed record counts where appropriate
-- Determine what should be verified before metrics are trusted
+* Determine what must be verified before curated data is released for use
-- Document reconciliation or quality checks
+* Document failed quality checks and remediation decisions

 ### Governance

-- Identify ownership of important data and metric definitions
+* Identify ownership of important data elements
-- Define terms such as "referral completed"
+* Define important business terms such as "referral completed"
+* Document metric and transformation definitions
+* Consider access, sensitivity, and appropriate use of healthcare operational data
-- Consider escalation when data cannot be trusted
+* Define escalation when data cannot be trusted

+### Analytics

+* Use the curated data layer to answer selected healthcare access questions
+* Evaluate referral throughput, scheduling delays, bottlenecks, and operational performance
+* Demonstrate that downstream conclusions are supported by engineered and validated data

 ### Judgment

-- Distinguish what the evidence supports from what it does not support
+* Distinguish source-data problems from transformation problems
+* Determine when data is sufficiently trustworthy for downstream use
-- Communicate limitations
+* Communicate limitations and unresolved quality issues
+* Explain technical decisions in business language
-- Produce defensible management recommendations
+* Produce defensible recommendations based on validated data

+## Initial Data Flow

+**Source Data → Raw/Ingested → Validated/Staged → Transformed → Curated → Analytics**

+Each layer should have a clear purpose.

+The analytical output is not the primary product.

+The primary product is the **trusted data pipeline and curated data layer that make reliable analysis possible.**

 ## Development Principle

-Project 1 should remain achievable.
+Project 1 should remain achievable and evolve with my technical skills.

-It establishes the baseline for what correct joins, reasonable metrics, validation, clean-ish data, and defensible conclusions look like.
+The first version may use simple files, SQL, and manual execution.

+As my capabilities increase, the project may later incorporate:

+* Python
+* PySpark
+* Automated pipelines
+* Databricks
+* Lakehouse architecture
+* Orchestration
+* Monitoring
+* Additional governance and security controls

+Earlier versions should be preserved where useful to demonstrate technical growth.

 ### Judgment Goal

-**Trust carefully.**
+**Engineer trust.**

 ---